 Dinner with a Fireworks view

-For a great view of Epcot’s nighttime fireworks/laser show, Illuminations, while you dine, make 7:45 p.m. reservations at La Hacienda de San Angel or Rose & Crown, arrive a half-hour to 45 minutes early and request to wait for a window or terrace seat.
+For a great view of Epcot’s nighttime fireworks show while you dine, make 7:45 p.m. reservations at La Hacienda de San Angel or Rose & Crown, arrive a half-hour to 45 minutes early and request to wait for a window or terrace seat.
 There is no guarantee you will get one, but if you do, the view will go great with dessert.
 You never know when a little magic will happen.
 La Hacienda de San Angel is a bit more expensive than Rose and Crown, but has some prix fixe menu options for two.
-If that is a budget breaker, there is plenty of great spots to watch Illuminations around the lake without dining.
+If that is a budget breaker, there are plenty of great spots to watch the fireworks around the lake without dining.
 Grab some popcorn, a pretzel or ice cream while watching this amazing view.

 Snacks – Many of these are big enough for sharing, and guests enjoying eating their way around the world.